reactiveui/website/input/docs/handbook/collections/index.md

     public Service()
     {
+        Items = _items
+            // Publish() creates a Subject<T> after the first
+            // subscription, use this to avoid issues with
+            // multiple subscribers.
+            .Publish()
-        // Use the .Connect() operator to connect to
+            // Use the .Connect() operator to connect to the
-        // the data set and turn it into a DynamicData monad.
+            // data set and turn it into a DynamicData monad.
             // This gives you the ability to use all DynamicData
             // LINQ-like query operators.
-Publish() creates a
-        // Subject() after the first subscription, use this
-        // to avoid issues with multiple subscribers.
-        Items = _items
-            .Publish()
             .Connect();

         // With DynamicData you can easily manage mutable datasets,